tripledio/tripledio.github.io/_posts/2021-06-05-RecruitmentProcess.md

 We will give you our decision after the interview as soon as possible.
 Often within 15 minutes and no later than the next day in case the interview was late.

 Apart from giving you a quick decision, we will always give feedback, no matter the outcome of the interview.
 We inform you on how we experienced the interview, our impressions of you as a person and how we assessed your technical skills.
+This is where our work comes in, because we take this seriously and go in depth.

-This is not a one-way street: we’re also eager to learn how you experienced the interview and how we can improve ourselves.
+Feedback is of course not a one-way street: we’re also eager to learn how you experienced the interview and how we can improve ourselves.

 ![Proposal](/img/posts/recruitment/proposal.jpg){:width="200px"}

-If it was a Go we move on to the contractual proposal.
+If both parties are looking forwrd to further collaboration, then we move on to the contractual proposal and hiring!

 ![Later](/img/posts/recruitment/later.jpg){:width="200px"}

-If it was a no Go, there are definitely no hard feelings. we know we make a subjective call, that could very well be wrong.
-But we rather risk to missing out on a great hire than running the risk of hiring someone who is not a great fit.
+If Triple D decides not to go further with the recruitment process, there are definitely no hard feelings.
+We know we make a subjective call, that could very well be wrong.
+As guideline, we rather risk to missing out on a great hire than running the risk of hiring someone who is not a great fit.

 Although we definitely invest a lot in the training of our people, it might be that we are not sure if the drive is there.
-However, if you prove us wrong we are more than willing to reconsider at a later time when we see that someone has clearly made an investement in themselves.
+However, if you prove us wrong we are more than willing to reconsider at a later time when we see that someone has clearly made an investment in themselves.

+If you yourself decide not to go further with the recruitment process, again no hard feelings.
+We would still appreciate any feedback you can give us on how you experienced to process.

 ## Motivations

 Why do we it this way?
-It does require some work from both parties.
+This process is time-consuming and does require some work from both parties?

+#### The importance of a good fit

+We want to make sure that there is a great fit, our goal is not to grow for growth's sake.
+That's why we rather risk of missing out on a great hire than running the risk of hiring someone who is not a great fit.

+#### Exercise

+The exercise does take some effort to make, with no guarantee of success.
+We hope this motivates passionate people and serves as a basic safeguard.
+At Triple D we are always learning, so this kind of exercises can hopefully be viewed with enthusiasm.

+#### Interview

+An in depth exercise and deep interview with multiple people help us to make an informed decision as much as possible.
+So we take our time for the interview and the exercise really helps us to go deep.

+#### Feedback

+We all had those job interviews where they tell you they will let you know something, and you never hear from them again.
+We don't want to be that kind a company.

+Giving and receiving feedback is of course an important way to grow for both parties involved.

 ## Summary

 This is the process that we are currently following.
 Our main goal is to have a proper in depth conversation with each other and have some idea where the candidates are at.
 The drive to learn and grow, a constructive mindset are the most important properties we look at.
-Where the software engineering skills someone has obtained mostly serve as proof for those properties.
+Where the software engineering skills that someone has obtained mostly serve as proof for those properties.